 I have very cool parents.
 A father with the ability to dream big, despite life’s knock backs, the man still has some big aspirations.
 His encouragement is limitless and he has every confidence that, no matter what I do, I’ll be okay.

 My mother on the other hand, she lives by one philosophy which she insists on passing down through generations.
 A guru in her own right, my mother never ever gave a "damn sh*t!”
 We, we being myself and my siblings, all used to laugh at her funny sayings, this one in particular.

 My parents grew up in a generation surrounded by very strict Indian traditions and extremely outdated cultural practices.
-Also, one of the first generations to genuinely experience the struggles of integrating into a western society, from racial prejudice through to raising children that adopted very different values to those she and my father were raised with.
+Also, one of the first generations to genuinely experience the struggles of integrating into a western society, from racial prejudice through to raising children who had adopted very different values to those she and my father were raised with.

 An avid reader, my mum grew up reading books on philosophy, psychology, and spirituality.
 She generally read anything that allowed her mind to explore, to escape the realities she was forced to surrender to.
 All our lives, during the troubles that came with financial turmoil, crooked family politics and the bullsh*t that came with living an arranged life, she never let her spirit die.